theArjun/ead-notes/notes/web-application-architecture/mvc-pattern.md

 ```

 ### Model Layer
 Let's create the `Employee` class which will act as our Model class.
+This can be view as `POJO` (Plain Old Java Objects) class.

 `# Employee.java`
 ```java